simonhaenisch/md-to-pdf/readme.md

 #### Github Styles

-Here is an example front-matter for how to get Github style output:
+Here is an example front-matter for how to get Github-like output:

 ```markdown
 ---